whatl3y/txr/README.md

 ## Server

-As of today, there is a Heroku hobby dyno that has a server waiting for client connections.
+As of today, there is a Heroku hobby dyno that has a server waiting for client connections (https://txr.euphoritech.com).
 If you install this package you can start a listening client with that server without doing anything else other than running the client "listener" command below.
 If you want to run a txr-server separately than the Heroku dyno, follow instructions below and be sure the point the TXR_HOST environment variable (or -h/--host parameter) of your clients to the appropriate endpoint.

 ### Config